Listen for webhook events

 Check webhook signatures

-Airwallex signs the webhook events it sends to your endpoints.
-We do so by including a signature in each request's header.
+Airwallex signs the webhook events it sends to your notification URLs by including a signature in each request's header.
 This allows you to verify that the events were sent by Airwallex.
-You can verify signatures by following steps.

-- Extract the x-timestamp and x-signature from the header
+- Extract the

-- Compute an HMAC with the SHA-256 hash function.
-Use the endpoint's signing secret as the key, and use the value_to_digest string as the message.
+value_to_digeststring by concatenating thex-timestamp(as a string) and the actual JSON payload (the request's body, as a string). - Compute an HMAC with the SHA-256 hash function.
+Use the notification URL's secret key as the key and the

-- Compare the x-signature in the header to the expected signature.
+x-signaturein the header to the expected signature.
 If a signature matches, compute the difference between the current timestamp and the received timestamp, then decide if the difference is within your tolerance.

 Whitelist IP addresses

-Airwallex emits Webhook calls using one of the following IPs.
+Airwallex emits webhook calls using one of the following IPs.
 To receive webhook calls successfully, these IPs must be whitelisted:

 - 35.240.218.67